renatorp/SeriesMonitor/README.md

 bundle exec jrubyw src/main.rb
 ~~~~

+Create a .bat file with the last command in the startup folder (ex: C:\Users\Someone\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup\ ) to start the program at the windows initialization.

 \* The jar file only runs when the lib folder is located in its directory (I know, its ugly ¬¬)